kiredroffas/Multithreaded-HTTP-Server/readme.md

 # Example HTTP response to browser:
 ![Alt text](example.png?raw=true)

 This program implements a simple HTTP server using only Socket API.
-At a high level, a web server listens for connections on a socket (bound to a specific port on a host machine), then clients connect to this socket and use HTTP protocol to retrieve files from the server (i.e. index.html).
+At a high level, a web server listens for connections on a socket (bound to a specific port on a host machine - localhost:8085), then clients connect to this socket and use HTTP protocol to retrieve files from the server (i.e. index.html).

 When the server gets a request for /index.html, it will prepend the location “template/” to the specified file and determine if the file exists.
 That is, “template/index.html” is the file requested.
 If the file does not exist, a file not found error is returned.
 If a file is present, an HTTP OK message is returned along with the contents of a file.